Bassae: Construction and decoration

-Re-discovery and removal by the British
+Re-discovery and removals by the British

 The temple had been noticed first in November 1765 by the French architect J. Bocher, who was building villas at Zante and came upon it quite by accident; he recognized it from its site, but when he returned for a second look, he was murdered by bandits.
 Charles Robert Cockerell and Carl Haller von Hallerstein, having secured sculptures at Aegina, hoped for more successes at Bassae in 1811; all Haller's careful drawings of the site were lost at sea, however.

-The site was explored in 1812 with the permission of Veli Pasha, the Turkish commander of the Peloponnese, by a group of British antiquaries who removed 23 slabs from the Ionic cella frieze and transported them to Zante along with other sculptures.
-Veli Pasha's claims on the finds were silenced in exchange for a small bribe, and the frieze was bought at auction by the British Museum in 1815.
+In 1812, British antiquaries explored the remains.
+They took sculptures including 23 slabs from the Ionic cella frieze to Zante.
+They had been given permission to explore by Veli Pasha, the Ottoman governor of the Peloponnese, who was bribed to relinquish his claim on the finds, and the frieze was bought at auction by the British Museum in 1815.
 This frieze's metopes were removed personally by Cockerell.
 The frieze sculptures were published in Rome in 1814 and officially, by the British Museum in 1820.
 Other hasty visits resulted in further publications.
 The first fully published excavation was not begun until 1836; it was carried out by Russian archaeologists, among which the painter Karl Bryullov.
 Perhaps the most striking discovery was the oldest Corinthian capital found to date.
 Some of the recovered artefacts are on display at the Pushkin Museum of Fine Arts in Moscow.

 In 1902, a systematic excavation of the area was carried out by the Greek Archaeological Society of Athens under archaeologist Konstantinos Kourouniotis along with Konstantinos Romaios and Panagiotis Kavvadias.
-Further excavations were carried out in 1959, 1970 and from 1975–1979, under the direction of Nikolaos Gialouris.
+Further excavations were carried out in 1959, 1970 and from 1975 to 1979, under the direction of Nikolaos Gialouris.

 Preservation

-The temple's remoteness— Pausanias is the only ancient traveller whose remarks on Bassae have survived— has worked to its advantage for its preservation.
+The temple's remoteness — Pausanias is the only ancient traveller whose remarks on Bassae have survived — has worked to its advantage for its preservation.
 Other, more accessible temples were damaged or destroyed by war or preserved only by conversion to Christian uses; the Temple of Apollo escaped both these fates.
 Due to its distance from major metropolitan areas it also has less of a problem with acid rain which quickly dissolves limestone and damages marble carvings.

 The temple of Apollo is presently covered in a white tent in order to protect the ruins from the elements.
 Conservation work is currently being carried out under the supervision of the Committee for the Conservation of the Temple of Apollo Epikourios of the Greek Ministry of Culture, which is based in Athens.